shanehoey/worddoc/docs/_scripts/cceDesignDoc.md

 ---
-title: "Template Example"
+title: "cceDesignDoc Example"
-excerpt: "Template Example"
+excerpt: "cceDesignDoc Example"
 category: "general"
 ---

-## Template Script
+## cceDesi Script

 The below script can be used as a template for all your scripts.